Routine Load

 DISTRIBUTED BY HASH(user_id) BUCKETS 10;

-3. Creating the Routine Load job
+- Create Routine Load import job

 CREATE ROUTINE LOAD testdb.example_routine_load_csv ON test_routineload_tbl